 Tolerance of those of Different Faiths and Beliefs:

 We aim to enhance children’s understanding of different faiths and beliefs by participating in a range of celebrations throughout the year.
-Children have the opportunity to dress-up in clothes and try different foods from other cultures and we encourage parents and carers to participate and support our multi-cultural, Chinese New Year.
+Children have the opportunity to dress-up in clothes and try different foods from other cultures and we encourage parents and carers to participate and support our multi-cultural events such as Diwali, Hanukkah and Chinese New Year.